Program promises scholarships to Cleveland school graduates | WHIZ News

-CLEVELAND (AP) — A national nonprofit agency and local partners say graduates of the Cleveland public school system will be eligible for college scholarships.
+CLEVELAND (AP) — A national nonprofit group and local partners say graduates of the Cleveland public school system will be eligible for college scholarships.

 School and community leaders and Say Yes to Education founder George Weiss announced the selection of the Cleveland Municipal School District for the program on Friday.